jragard/kenzie-testing/Tests/coinObject/README.md

 - *One point:* Write a function called *display20Flips* that uses a loop to flip the coin 20 times.
 Each time the coin flips, display the result of each flip as a string on the page (make use of your toString() method) and also push the result of the flip to an empty array.
 After your loop completes, return the results array.

 - *One point:* Write a function called *display20Images*, again using a loop to flip the coin 20 times...but this time instead of displaying the result as a string, display the result of each flip as an HTML IMG element on the page (make use of your toHTML() method).
 Also push each result to an empty array and return the array after your loop completes.

+**Your HTML file should have nothing in the body except for your script tag.
+Instead of hard-coding HTML elements, create them dynamically with Javascript and append them to your HTML**